Sally - AI Meeting Assistant

 Using Technology to Facilitate Jour Fixe Meetings

-Popular virtual meeting platforms like Zoom, Microsoft Teams, and Google Meet have made Jour Fixe meetings accessible to distributed teams.
-Integration with project management tools like Jira and Asana creates seamless workflows between meeting discussions and task management.
+Virtual meeting platforms like Zoom, Microsoft Teams, Google Meet, and Webex have made jour fixe meetings accessible to distributed teams.
+Integrating them with project management tools like Jira and Asana links meeting discussions directly to task management, so decisions turn into tracked work.

 Best Practices for Remote and Hybrid Jour Fixe Meetings

-Remote Jour Fixe meetings require specific adaptations to combat virtual fatigue and maintain engagement.
-Keep meetings concise—30-45 minutes works well for most remote teams.
-Encourage video participation to maintain non-verbal communication and personal connection, while respecting bandwidth limitations and privacy concerns.
+Remote jour fixe meetings need specific adaptations to combat virtual fatigue and maintain engagement.
+Keep meetings concise: 30 to 45 minutes works well for most remote teams.
+Encourage video participation to preserve non-verbal communication and personal connection, while respecting bandwidth limitations and privacy concerns.

-Use collaborative digital agenda boards that remain visible before, during, and after meetings.
+Use collaborative digital agenda boards that stay visible before, during, and after the meeting.
 This shared workspace helps maintain focus and provides a reference point for follow-up actions.
-Promote flexibility by combining synchronous meetings with asynchronous updates, allowing team members to contribute meaningful input regardless of time zones or schedules.
+Promote flexibility by combining synchronous meetings with asynchronous updates, so team members can contribute meaningful input regardless of time zones or schedules.

 guy attends a remote meeting on a lapto